NewA Turing Award winner independently verified our exact workflow →

 faq

-because we were tired of the same thing everyone else is tired of. twelve terminal windows. forgetting which agent is on which branch. alt-tabbing until our fingers hurt. conductor didn't work on our machines. claude squad needed tmux. cursor locked us into one agent. so we built pane because nothing else existed. then we realized everyone else needed it too. get it at runpane.com.
+because we were tired of the same thing everyone else is tired of. twelve terminal windows. forgetting which agent is on which branch. alt-tabbing until our fingers hurt. other toolscursor, conductor kept shoving features we didn't ask for and adding useless abstractions. so we built pane because nothing else got out of the way. then we realized everyone else needed it too.

 vs code is electron. slack is electron. discord is electron. figma is electron. notion is electron. spotify is electron. cursor is literally a fork of vs code — which is electron. if electron is good enough for the tools you use every day, it's good enough for pane. we use xterm.js for terminals (same engine as vs code) and obsess over performance — if something takes more than 100ms, it's a bug.